FamilySearch/GEDCOM.io/_pages/community.md

 Become a GEDCOM.io website contributor by contributing to the [GEDCOM.io](https://github.com/familysearch/GEDCOM.io) public repository.

-## Public GEDCOM-name Repository

-This project has been created to develop the PERSONAL_NAME_STRUCTURE, with aims of supporting a much wider range of human names and of supporting applications that process them.
-The GEDCOM 5.5.1 standard defined a PERSONAL_NAME_STRUCTURE.
-This was refined slightly in GEDCOM 7.0.
-It works well for most North-American and some European names, but it unable to properly represent names from many other cultures.

-Join the GEDCOM Name Project  by going to the [GEDCOM-name](https://github.com/fisharebest/gedcom-name) public repository.

 ## Public GEDCOM-registries Repository

 Now that we have a documented [YAML format](https://gedcom.io/terms/format) we have created a useful extension registry.
 The community is allowed the submissions of YAML files for extensions to a common repository where they may be easily located.
 In addition to general interoperability gains, this will assist in an extension-to-standard workflow and in defining additional calendars and events.